10 June 2026

 Driving efficiency

 Appendix IV, Article 7 - Emergency Arbitration ("EA") gets sharper.
-The ICC, a pioneer in EA alongside others such as the SCC (who introduced EA in 2010), now requires the ICC Court President to be “satisfied…that an arbitration agreement binding such party may exist.”
+The ICC, a pioneer in EA alongside others such as the SCC Rules (who introduced EA in 2010), now requires the ICC Court President to be “satisfied…that an arbitration agreement binding such party may exist.”
 This change hints at jurisdictional challenges that can stall EA proceedings, ensuring the process remains robust and effective.

 Raising the bar on confidentiality and disclosure

 Article 12 - arbitrator disclosure rules are enhanced.
 Any doubt about disclosure is resolved in favour of transparency, and disclosure alone does not prove lack of independence or impartiality.
 Parties must also now submit lists of relevant persons and entities for conflict checks, supporting a more rigorous and proactive approach.
 The rules also extend independence and impartiality obligations to tribunal secretaries.
+In this respect, the ICC Rules offer express clarity whether other rules are not so express.
+It is hoped that, in time, other institutional rules will follow suit.

 Next steps